 Preliminary diagnosis was done on the basis of observation of classical signs of ehrlichiosis in dogs.
-Based on results of previous studies, clinical signs considered for screening which include Mucosal pallor, High fever, Vomiting, Bleeding diathesis- cutaneous and mucosal petechiae and ecchymoses, Hind limb /or scrotal oedema, Icterus, Epistaxis, Melena, Hematemesis, Hyphaema, Nervous signs, Ascites, Weight loss, Ocular abnormalities, Splenomegaly, Depression.
+Based on results of previous studies, clinical signs considered for screening which include mucosal pallor, high fever, vomiting, bleeding diathesis- cutaneous and mucosal petechiae and ecchymoses, hind limb /or scrotal oedema, icterus, epistaxis, melena, hematemesis, hyphaema, nervous signs, ascites, weight loss, ocular abnormalities, splenomegaly, depression.
 Microscopic examination was done by detection of morulae in monocytes and neutrophils in thin blood smear and buffy coat smear after staining with Giemsa stain.
 Dogs having symptoms of ehrlichiosis or having hematological changes signifying for the disease but negative for blood and buffy coat smear examination were further confirmed by polymerase chain reaction test.

 2.2.
 Blood collection from confirmed cases of Ehrlichia